 I’ve explained about spending the last twenty years seeing but not really ‘noticing’ that sculpture from the bus and never realising the significance of it.
 Which is a bit shameful when you think of it.
 Well I’m sorry to say that my chagrin doesn’t end there.
 Oh dear me no!
 The situation with this next one is very similar I’m sorry to say.
-Even as my friend and I were reading the ‘bumph’ about this sculpture I still wasn’t making the connection – and ‘connection’ is actually very apposite indeed.
+Even as my friend and I were reading the ‘bumph’ about Nexus I still wasn’t making the connection.
+And ‘connection’ is most apposite indeed.
 It was only as we approached Freshbrook that I realized what we were going to.
 Doh!

 The blurb has this to say about this art work: ‘Nexus 1986.
 Artist Hideo Furuta.
 Material: Blue Pennant stone.
 Project details: Nexus was carved by the artist, using hand-made tools, in public and in situ.
 The residency was funded by Thamesdown Borough Council and Southern Arts.’

-I walk to Freshbrook several times a week: to the Dr, the pharmacy and to Tesco, and every time I have walked past this thing and never really given it any thought.
+I walk to Freshbrook several times a week and had never given it any thought.
 Well that’s no longer the case.
-I’m still not sure that I like this piece of art but having read about it and pondered on it some, it’s actually very interesting.
+I’m still not sure that I like this one but having read about it and pondered on it some, it’s becomes more interesting.

-It also has the connotation of meaning a connection or series of connections linking two or more things: the nexus between industry and political power.• a connected group or series: a nexus of ideas.2 a central or focal point: the nexus of any government in this country is No. 10.
+It also has the connotation of meaning a connection or series of connections linking two or more things.
+So th the nexus between industry and political power for example.
+Or it can denote a connected group or series: a nexus of ideas.
+Or a central or focal point.
+For instance, the nexus of any government in this country is No. 10.

 So, to my mind, the ‘meaning’ of this sculpture works on a couple of levels – especially when you consider that it rests on railway sleepers.
-So in the first instance, in the macro or the big picture if you will, the railway undoubtedly made it possible for Swindon to become the town that it is today and links Swindon with the rest of the south-west and with the south-east.
+So, in the first instance, in the macro or the big picture, the railway undoubtedly let Swindon become the town that it is today.
+A place that links with the rest of the south-west and with the south-east.

 Ergo I reckon, the idea of this sculpture is that represents the function of Freshbrook as a pivot for the above.
 I stress though that this is only my interpretation.
 It could have been meant as something else entirely.
 But then isn’t art a bit like literature – we can each get a different meaning from it?